Asabeneh/30-Days-Of-Python/09_Day_Conditionals/09_conditionals.md

     print('Access denied!')
 ```

 🌕 You are doing great.Never give up because great things take time.
 You have just completed day 9 challenges and you are 9 steps a head in to your way to greatness.
-Now do some exercises for your brain and for your muscle.
+Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Day 9

+### Exercises: Level 1

 1. Get user input using input(“Enter your age: ”).
 If user is 18 or older, give feedback: You are old enough to drive.
 If below 18 give feedback to wait for the missing amount of years.
 Output:
     ```sh